KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2019-04-20-natural-language.md

 - [Entity recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) extracts entities (people, places, things) from text. *Who or what does this text mention?*
 - [Content classification](https://en.wikipedia.org/wiki/Document_classification) categorizes topics form text. *What topics does this text contain?*

 The Google Cloud Natural Language library uses machine learning models that have already been trained, so you can skip straight to the fun stuff.
-It's also possible to train your own models (you can learn more about that [here](https://cloud.google.com/automl/)), but this guide is going to stick with the pre-trained models.
+It's also possible to train your own models (you can learn more about that on the [Google Cloud docs](https://cloud.google.com/automl/)), but this guide is going to stick with the pre-trained models.

 # Enable Cloud Natural Language API